avital0409/ReviewQueue/README.md

 * **Interactive Rules Creator Panel**: Heuristic violation parameters (financial triggers, word weights, blacklist strings) are defined programmatically.
 I deferred building an admin control panel UI that allows senior moderators to dynamically add, edit, or remove heuristic check rules on the fly.

 ### 🧠 Free Cloud AI (Google Gemini) vs. Self-Hosted / Paid LLMs
-A major architectural choice was using Google's free-tier Gemini API (`gemini-1.5-flash`) instead of local self-hosted options (like Ollama) or other paid cloud APIs (like OpenAI or Anthropic):
+A major architectural choice was using Google's free-tier Gemini API (`gemini-3-flash-preview`) instead of local self-hosted options (like Ollama) or other paid cloud APIs (like OpenAI or Anthropic):
-* **Why I Used Gemini**: I optimized for **blazing-fast response speeds (sub-second generation), zero local resource consumption, and zero developer cost**.
+* **Why I Used Gemini**: I optimized for **blazing-fast response speeds, zero local resource consumption, and zero developer cost**.
 It completely avoids requiring the evaluator to download massive 4GB local models or run intensive host engines, while offering the most robust and responsive user experience possible.
 * **The Resilient Fallback**: If no API key is configured or Google servers are unreachable, the app's internal service caught checks automatically redirect to provide high-fidelity static drafts, making onboarding completely bulletproof.

 ---